sumnerevans/sumnerevans.com/content/pages/about.rst

 developed on a full web development stack: JS (ExtJS), C# .NET, Oracle PL/SQL.
 (See my `portfolio`_) for more info).

 When I'm not doing school, I enjoy playing soccer and volleyball.
+During high school, I won the FRCCA State Championship with Denver Eagles my senior year.
 I also used to practice TaeKwonDo regularly, but I have not had enough time since I started college.
 While I did TaeKwonDo, I achieved my 3rd Degree Black Belt.

 This site is the place to get updates on my life.
 I maintain a `blog`_ here where I post occasionally.
 I post about my travels, technology, politics, etc.
 On my portfolio page, I have an up-to-date overview of `my professional achievements <portfolio_>`_.
 I also have an always-up-to-date link to my `resume`_.
 You can also find links to all of my social media accounts from this site.

 .. _blog: /
 .. _portfolio: /pages/portfolio.html